What are Income Share Agreements?

 Our Founder – Prateek Shukla realized this massive opportunity after his experience as an educator with Teach for India, and he founded Masai School in 2019.
 The aim was to make a dent in the educational system and become a skill-building institute that focuses on outcome-based learning.

-So far with our ISA model, 250+ students have graduated from Masai School with an average package of Rs 6.75 LPA, with most of our students coming from non-technical backgrounds, and diverse educational degrees such as B.Com, BA, BSc, MSc, among others.
+So far with our Pay After Placement(PAP) model, 250+ students have graduated from Masai School with an average package of Rs 6.75 LPA, with most of our students coming from non-technical backgrounds, and diverse educational degrees such as B.Com, BA, BSc, MSc, among others.

 Income Share Agreements offer a variety of unique advantages that have made them very popular.
 Let us discuss some benefits of ISA –